-AQWRITEI and AQWRTECI (both COS only) operate in the same fashion as AQWRITE and AQWRI-TEC, respectively, except the ignore bit is set.
+AQWRITEI and AQWRTECI operate in the same fashion as AQWRITE and AQWRITEC, respectively, except the ignore bit is set.
 The ignore bit tells the operating system not to change from read mode to process this write request.
 As an example, setting the ignore bit might be helpful on a system with two high-speed SSD channels.
 A series of AQREAD calls followed by an AQWRITEI call would not force a wait by the operating system as would a normal write.

 AQWRITE and AQWRITEC are available to users of both the COS and UNICOS operating systems.
-AQWRITEI and AQWRTECI are only available under COS.
+AQWRITEI and AQWRITECI are available only to users of the COS operating system.